queenslaynaila/Save-up-backend/README.md

 - category_id (optional): A string representing the updated category ID of the saving.
 - amount (optional): A number representing the updated amount of the saving.
 - priority (optional): A string representing the updated priority of the saving.
-- target_date (optional): A string representing the updated target date of the saving.
+- target_at (optional): A string representing the updated target date of the saving.

 ```js
 {